Governance Intelligence

 Our attendees are leading GRC practitioners with an established track record and strategic GRC role within their company.

-Below is a sample of attendees who have joined our event in the past:
+Below is a sample of attendees who have joined our event:

 Job title Company Job title Company

-Partner, head of Hypergrowth RHR International VP, associate general counsel and assistant secretary Regeneron Pharmaceuticals
+Deputy GC, North America Bunge VP, associate GC and assistant secretary Regeneron Pharmaceuticals

 Request full attendee list